Stefifox/TestMod/README.md

 # TestMod
+## By StefifoxApps

-My fisrt Terraria Mod, only a test
+My first Terraria Mod, only a test

+# Content in this mod

+- usefull sword
+- purple block